davde-ms/ESU-activation-with-ARC/README.md

 - licenseResourceGroupName is the name of the resource group that will contain the ESU license.
 - licenseName is the name of the ESU license you want to create.
 - location is the Azure region where you want to deploy the ESU license.
-- state is the state of the ESU license.
+- state is the activation state of the ESU license.
 It can be "Activated" or "Deactivated".
 - edition is the edition of the ESU license.
 It can be "Standard" or "Datacenter".
 - coreType is the core type of the ESU license.
 It can be "vCore" or "pCore".
 - coreCount is the number of cores of the ESU license.